Advanced IPM Workshop Materials

 Using preserved plant samples with pest damage, help your audience learn how to better identify pests and diagnose symptoms.
 Use in conjunction with Landscape Pest Identification cards.
 Topic was presented during 2009 workshops.

 The goal of this activity is to illustrate the features of the UC IPM Web pages and how to navigate the site.
 This is ideally done as a hands-on activity where each participant has her own computer to follow along, but it can also simply be a review of features while the audience watches the instructor navigate through the Web site.
 Use the "Exercises" handout for the hands-on portion or as homework for the audience to find features themselves.
 Topic was presented during 2009 workshops.
+Contact Karey Windbiel-Rojas if you need assistance in conducting a training using this topic.

 Managing the Argentine ant